u-ways/logging-http-client/README.md

 #### i.
 Request Log Record Obscurer

-You can set a request log record obscurer by calling the `set_request_log_record_obscurer` method.
+You can set a request log record obscurer by calling the `set_request_log_record_obscurers` method.
 The obscurer function should take a `HttpLogRecord` object and expects to return a modified `HttpLogRecord` object.
 The obscurer function will be called JUST BEFORE the request is logged.